KxSystems/solace/examples/README.md

 #### sol_pub_directrequestor.q

-As per sol_pub_direct.q, but adds a request for a reply as part of the published message
+As per sol_pub_direct.q, but adds a request for a reply as part of the published message.
+Can be used with sol_sub_directreplier.q

 #### sol_sub_directreplier.q